 If fertilization does not occur degeneration of the corpus luteum is inevitable.
 Failing an increasing source of hCG from a successful implantation, the corpus luteum rapidly declines 9-11 days after ovulation.
 Its vascularity and lipid content wane, it begins to shrink and degenerate.
 Simultaneously, progesterone production decreases, precipitating menstrual bleeding by the shedding of the compact and spongy layers of the endometrium.
 The luteal phase of the cycle is thus regulated by the limited 14-day functional lifetime of the corpus luteum.
 The entire system then resets and a new cycle begins.

 Thank you people!
-I had told my buddie I would certainly note their adept fitness equipment shops, http://physicalsuccess.com in an upcoming article.
-So if you are hunting for a boxing gear supplier in the FLORIDA sector, these people would be awesome.
+I had told my buddie I would certainly note their adept affordable SEO company in Canterburys, https://rocket-seo.com in an upcoming article.
+So if you are hunting for a search engine optimization service in the OTH sector, these people would be awesome.

-Lastly, I really must tell you the initial thought to this excellent piece was generously furnished through someone over at outland outfitting.
-Certainly an exceptional hunting outfitters.
+Lastly, I really must tell you the initial thought to this excellent piece was generously furnished through Jonathan over at Jimi Jive 5.
+Certainly an exceptional 50's bands.
 We invariably value a good pitch!